If you recently moved to an apartment or new people moved in, and now you can hear downstairs neighbors talking, I relate with you.

-You will often have this problem when living in an old apartment with wooden floors.
+On doing my research, I discovered this building was old so you will often have this problem when living in an old apartment with wooden floors.
 So the problem isn’t with the neighbors as they are most likely speaking in their normal voices—the problem is with the building.

 How to deal with noisy downstairs neighbors

 There are several things you can do about the problem:

 If the noise isn’t too loud, use a fan to drown it.
 Depending on the apartment’s size and the number of people living with you, get fans that will make enough noise to block most of the noise coming from the neighbors.

 One of the best fans we have come across is the Lasko Cyclone pedestal fan that produces enough noise to drown the annoying noise and at the same time effectively ventilates the house.

 White noise machines are also highly effective at drowning the noise from the neighbors.
 If you can afford it, you should get one.
 Wondering which is the best to go for?
 I have tried the Lectrofan white noise sound machine that is highly affordable and comes with over 20 unique non-looping white noise sounds.